tech-rules/Finding-Lanes/README.md

 ####1.
 Provide a link to your final video output.
 Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

-I have added the final video output to this github repo.
+I have added my final video output to this github repo.
 The link is:
 [project_output.mp4](project_output.mp4)

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+This was a great project for me to become familiar with the image processing and transformation techniques avaialable to us.
+The main challenge that I faced was tweaking of multitude of parameters.